ejmr/LNVL/docs/Instructions.md

 Opcodes and Their Role
 ----------------------

-LNVL does not *directly* build a list of instructions to execute.
+LNVL does not directly build a list of instructions to execute.
-Instead it creates a list of ‘opcodes’.
-Each opcode contains the information LNVL needs to determine which instruction to run and how to run it.
+Instead it creates a list of *opcodes.*  Each opcode contains the information LNVL needs to determine which instruction to run and how to run it.
 This extra step of indirection in the process allows LNVL to pass additional information to instructions more easily.